Laboratory exercise 3

 }

-//Child class of Animal
+//Child-class of class Animal

-public class Dog extends Animal {
+public class Dog extends Animal{

-public void sound() {
+public void sound(){

 System.out.println("Woof");